King of Athens

 After Codrus's death, his heirs ceased to be kings, and became hereditary archons.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "King of Athens" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "King of Athens" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools